labofdoubt/ising-transformer/README.md

 ## Overview

-This repository implements an autoregressive transformer sampler for the two-dimensional Ising model.
+This repository implements an autoregressive transformer sampler for the two-dimensional Ising model (square lattice, nearest-neighbor interactions, and periodic boundary conditions).

 ### Lattice Representation

 - The lattice has size `L x L`.
 - The lattice is split into non-overlapping patches of size `r x c`.
-- Each patch is flattened and mapped to a token ID.
+- Each patch is flattened and mapped to a token ID, based on the binary sequence of spins.
-- The full lattice is represented as a sequence of tokens.
+- The full spin configuration is represented as a sequence of tokens.

 ### Sample Generation